-Sign #4 –Your Addiction Has Caused You to Harm Yourself or Others
+4. Your Addiction Has Caused You to Harm Yourself or Others

-- 80% of domestic violence incidences.
+- About 80% of domestic violence incidences

-- Half of all sexual assaults.
+- Half of all sexual assaults

-Sign #5 –Your Daily Life is Out of Control Because of Your Addiction
+5. Your Daily Life is Out of Control Because of Your Addiction

-- Broken relationships – separation, divorce, etc.
+- Broken relationships due to separation, divorce, or other problems.

 - Your entire life revolves around drinking or using.